North Kayong Regency

 North Kayong Regency is a regency of West Kalimantan province in Indonesia.
-It covers an area of 4,110.12 km^{2}, and had a population of 95,594 at the 2010 Census and 126,571 at the 2020 Census; the official estimate as at mid 2024 was 135,087 (comprising 69,490 males and 65,600 females).
+It covers an area of 4,110.12 km^{2}, and had a population of 95,594 at the 2010 Census and 126,571 at the 2020 Census; the official estimate as at mid 2025 was 128,040 (comprising 65,880 males and 62,160 females).
 The principal town lies in Sukadana.
 The nearest airport is Ketapang Airport.

 History

-North Kayong Regency was created on 2 January 2007, following a central government decision to split the area off from the Ketapang Regency.
+North Kayong Regency was created on 2 January 2007, following a central government decision to split the area off from the Ketapang Regency, of which it was formerly the northwestern portion.

 Administrative districts

 At the time of the 2010 Census, the North Kayong Regency consisted of five districts (kecamatan); subsequently, the offshore islands district of Pulau Maya Karimata has been split in two - Pulau Maya (a large island situated closer to the Kalimantan "mainland", with surrounding islets) and Kepulauan Karimata (an archipelago of 83 islands lying further to the west).
-The districts are tabulated below with their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The districts are tabulated below with their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The table includes the locations of the district administrative centres, the number of administrative villages (all rural desa) in each district, and its post code.